Breeze/breeze.github.io/doc-js/model-library.md

 If you specify a Model Library Adapter, you must do so ***before* fetching or creating any metadata**.
 If you create a [`MetadataStore`](/doc-js/metadata) first, it will be configured for the ambient Model Library Adapter which may not be the one you want.

 For any given application, there can be **one and only one *active* Model Library Adapter**.
 The application can't switch Model Library Adapters.
-You can't have one entity model configured for Knockout and another entity model configured for Angular ... not in the same application.
+You can't have one entity model configured for Knockout and another entity model configured for AngularJS ... not in the same application.
 Think of the active Model Library Adapter as a static Breeze service.

 >We do switch adapters in our tests; you can see that in the <a href="https://github.com/Breeze/breeze.js.samples/blob/master/net/DocCode/DocCode/tests/entityExtensionTests.js" target="_blank">entityExtensionTests.js</a> of our DocCode sample.
 But this isn't something you should be doing.